 If you’re looking for ways to save money on your monthly bill, consider switching to a prepaid cell phone plan.

-In this article, I’ll explain the differences between prepaid and postpaid phone plans, highlight the benefits of prepaid plans and list my top picks for the best prepaid phone plans available now.
+In this article, I’ll explain the differences between prepaid and postpaid phone plans, highlight the benefits of prepaid plans and list my top picks for the best prepaid phone plans available.

-I’ve researched more than 70 phone plans to find the absolute best prices and features available now.
+I’ve researched more than 70 phone plans to find the absolute best prices and features.
 Through this process, I’ve been able to see firsthand how much you can save by switching to a prepaid plan.

-A prepaid cell phone plan is a strong option to consider.
-It’s a great way to save on your monthly phone bill, and you’ll have access to the same service as postpaid plans.
+A prepaid cell phone plan can be a great way to save on your monthly phone bill, and you’ll have access to the same service as postpaid plans.